-On October 1st, 2013 Healthcare.gov went live as part of the technical implementation of the ACA reform to help Americans buy healthcare insurance, however the release was an astronomical failure.
+On October 1st, 2013 Healthcare.gov went live as part of the technical implementation of the ACA reform to help Americans buy healthcare insurance, however, the release was an astronomical failure.
 The cause and contributing factors that led to issues with this project are explored in detail.
 Focus is placed on looking at CMS’ capabilities from a Project Integration and Project Management perspective.
 Additionally, our analysis will assess the role of the major Federal contractors in the project.
-Examples are included to show how contributing factors such as scope creep, schedule constraints and lack of adequate testing led to a website which provided an inadequate customer experience.
+Examples are included to show how contributing factors such as scope creep, schedule constraints and lack of adequate testing led to a website that provided an inadequate customer experience.

 This research paper provides a descriptive review and analysis of the Healthcare.gov project.
 During our analysis, we used Kathy Schwalbe’s (2014) Three-Sphere Model for System Management which entails organizational, business and technological perspectives of Project Management.
 We utilize these perspectives to determine what went wrong with the Healthcare.gov project from the Federal Government, CGI Federal (contractor), United Healthcare QSSI (contractor) and Verizon (contractor) points of view.
-Furthermore, building on these unique perspectives, we analyzed the stated objectives and real implications of the project, the quality of the project management from a qualitative and quantitative perspective, key successes and failures factors, key lessons learned, project management best practices, and recommendations for what might have been done differently.
+Furthermore, building on these unique perspectives, we analyzed the stated objectives and real implications of the project, the quality of the project management from a qualitative and quantitative perspective, key successes and failures factors, key lessons learned project management best practices, and recommendations for what might have been done differently.

 In order to set the context of the research paper, we have to understand what the CMS does, what the reason for the Healthcare.gov website is, and why the on-time completion of the website was a priority.
-Additionally, we will look at the key inputs, components and deliverables of this project.
+Additionally, we will look at the key inputs, components, and deliverables of this project.

 According to the www.CMS.gov and www.hhs.gov/about/foa/opdivs/index.html websites, CMS is one of the operational divisions of the Department of Human and Health Services (HHS).
 CMS is responsible for providing oversight on the Medicare and Medicaid program, Health Insurance Marketplace and related quality assurance activities.
 It has 10 regional offices with its headquarters in Maryland.
 The Administrator for the CMS is nominated by the US President and confirmed by the Senate.
 Figure 1 (Priorities, 2014) below shows CMS’s 2013 budget that accounted for 22% of the entire US Federal Government Budget.

 CMS was designated as the chosen one by the Obama administration for obvious reasons.
 As discussed earlier the purpose of the ACA was to enable all Americans with the ability to buy health insurance.
-We also defined the CMS as an organization which provides healthcare to the elderly, disabled, and those who are not financially capable of buying healthcare.
-Healhcare.gov project began as a sub agency under HHS called the Center for Consumer Information and Insurance Oversight (CCIIO).
+We also defined the CMS as an organization that provides healthcare to the elderly, disabled, and those who are not financially capable of buying healthcare.
+Healhcare.gov project began as a sub-agency under HHS called the Center for Consumer Information and Insurance Oversight (CCIIO).
 This office’s charter was to support a successful rollout of the ACA.
 In 2011, the secretary of HHS, Kathleen Sebelius “Citing efficiency gains…” stated that the CCIIO would be moved under CMS (Reichard, John.
-Washington Health policy Week in Review Sebelius Shuffles Insurance Oversight Office into CMS, Shifts CLASS Act to Administration on Aging.
+Washington Health Policy Week in Review Sebelius Shuffles Insurance Oversight Office into CMS, Shifts CLASS Act to Administration on Aging.
 January 10, 2011).
 The Obama administration insisted this was a way to control IT costs and leverage economies of scale through existing investments and infrastructure.
 The Republican opposition believed this was another example of “…resources being diverted from seniors’ health care to be used to advance the Democrats’ new government-run health care entitlement” (Reichard, John.
-Washington Health policy Week in Review Sebelius Shuffles Insurance Oversight Office into CMS, Shifts CLASS Act to Administration on Aging.
+Washington Health Policy Week in Review Sebelius Shuffles Insurance Oversight Office into CMS, Shifts CLASS Act to Administration on Aging.
 January 10, 2011).

-On September 2007, CGI Federal, among 16 other Federal contractors was awarded the Enterprise Systems Development (ESD) Indefinite Delivery Indefinite Quantity (IDIQ) contract by the CMS.
+In September 2007, CGI Federal, among 16 other Federal contractors was awarded the Enterprise Systems Development (ESD) Indefinite Delivery Indefinite Quantity (IDIQ) contract by the CMS.
 The purpose of the ESD IDIQ was to support CMS’ Integrated IT Investment & Systems Life Cycle Framework and various IT modernization programs and initiatives.
-Although there were no task orders issued under this contract at the time but it kept the door open for future task orders to the 16 contractors.
+Although there were no task orders issued under this contract at the time it kept the door open for future task orders to the 16 contractors.

 The Healthcare.gov project was competitively bid under the ESD IDIQ.
 This bid resulted in four contractors becoming the finalists.
-Out of those four contractors, CGI Federal was selected in September 2011 as the awardee based on “best value”.
+Out of those four contractors, CGI Federal was selected on September 2011 as the awardee based on “best value”.

 Founded in 1997, Quality Software Services Inc. (QSSI) is an established Capability Maturity Model Integration (CMMI) Level 3 organization with a proven track record of delivering a broad range of solutions with expertise in Health IT, Software Engineering, and Security & Privacy.
 Based in Columbia, MD Optum/QSSI is a subsidiary of UnitedHealth’s Optum division and was acquired by Optum in 2012.

 Terremark is now a Verizon company, dedicated to combining the strongest cloud-based platform with the security and professional services that are necessary to conduct today’s enterprise and public sector business across the next-generation IT infrastructure.
-At the center of Verizon’s capabilities is its enterprise-class IT platform, which combines advanced IT infrastructure with world class provisioning and automation capabilities which is what CMS leveraged in this case.
+At the center of Verizon’s capabilities is its enterprise-class IT platform, which combines advanced IT infrastructure with world-class provisioning and automation capabilities which is what CMS leveraged in this case.
 Verizon’s standards-based approach fully aligns with today’s enterprise business requirements driven by agility, productivity, and competitive advantage.

 For the Healthcare.gov project, we identified the following key inputs for CMS:

 - Patient Protection and Affordable Care Act (ACA): The ACA became law on March 23rd, 2010 under the Obama Administration.
-The legislation was passed to address various consumer health insurance purchase issues such as denial of coverage due to pre-existing conditions, stopping of coverage if patients became sick, lifetime benefit limits and access to affordable healthcare.
-The ACA mandated the creation of “exchanges” that would be used by consumers to compare and buy a Qualified Health Plan (QHP) based on their state of residency, income level, age and other factors.
+The legislation was passed to address various consumer health insurance purchase issues such as a denial of coverage due to pre-existing conditions, stopping of coverage if patients became sick, lifetime benefit limits and access to affordable healthcare.
+The ACA mandated the creation of “exchanges” that would be used by consumers to compare and buy a Qualified Health Plan (QHP) based on their state of residence, income level, age, and other factors.
 These exchanges could be created at the state level or at the federal level.
 If states decide not to create their own exchanges then they would have the option to redirect their constituents to the federal exchange to buy healthcare insurance.

 - States: The various states and Washington D.C. informed CMS if they intend to create their own exchanges or they would utilize the exchange developed by the Federal government.
 States also had the flexibility to utilize the federal exchange when they wanted and thus initially 26 states opted to have their constituents go to the federal exchange to purchase healthcare insurance.